 Do you manufacture or sell consumer products in the Netherlands?
 You must comply with rules regarding labelling.
-Labels must indicate content, composition and shelf life for the product concerned.
+Labels must indicate, for example, content, composition, and shelf life for the product concerned.

 Requirements